MarkoSokser/Inform7-Jigsaw-game/story.md

 Behind it, you hear the faint hum of fluorescent lights.".

 Rule for listing nondescript items when the location is the Exit Hall:
-	if the exit door is marked for listing: now the exit door is not marked for listing;
+	if the cell exit door is marked for listing: now the cell exit door is not marked for listing;
 	if the other prisoner is marked for listing: now the other prisoner is not marked for listing.